Liebranca/forge/docs/Imp.md

 # FUTURE PLANS

-Right from the very start Worg was complete enough for what I needed it for.
+Right from the very start Imp was complete enough for what I needed it for.
 However, improvements can always be made.
-For any other corner-cases, oddities or annoyances you might encounter, please open an issue or contact me directly.
+For any oddities or annoyances you might encounter, please open an issue or contact me directly.

 # CHANGELOG